samualtnorman/lib/README.md

 A collection of common utilities I need.

-Requires Node.js 18 or later.
+Requires Node.js 18, 20 or above.